jacobpm/edison/python/README.md

 ([Mac OS X](https://software.intel.com/en-us/get-started-edison-osx-step2),
 [Linux](https://software.intel.com/en-us/get-started-edison-linux-step2),
 [Windows](https://software.intel.com/en-us/get-started-edison-windows-step2)).
-The official operating system is provided by the [Yocto Project](https://www.yoctoproject.org/), which is a Linux flavor geared towards embedded systems.
+The official firmware is an operating system provided by the [Yocto Project](https://www.yoctoproject.org/), which is a Linux flavor geared towards embedded systems.

 The setup wizard will guide you through the firmware flashing process, SSH configuration and WiFi configuration.
-Start with flashing the firmware and when the process is done continue with enabling security and connecting to the WiFi.
+Start with flashing the firmware and continue with SSH and WiFi configuration.
 When a step is completed, a green checkmark is shown next to the setup options in the wizard.

 ![IP Address](./assets/board-configuration-tool.png)